 cassie@soundsofsaving.com

-Cassie is a lifelong music obsessive with a background in arts programming, management, and operations.
+Cassie has a a background in arts programming, management, and operations.
 She started her career in the literary world as an event producer and artist manager, launching a globally accessible virtual writing program that continues to thrive today.
 She holds an undergraduate degree from NYU Gallatin and an MFA in Creative Writing from The New School, where she served as a teaching fellow.

 Alyssa Goldberg